zippy1978/shift/doc/developer/developer_guide.md

 Unfortunately, JavaFX does not provide any input validation system at the time.
 That is why the application uses its own.

-Classes related to validation are located in `com.backelite.shift.gui.validation`.
+Classes related to validation are located in `org.shiftedit.gui.validation`.

 The validation mechanism is pretty basic: it exposes a `Validator` interface with a single `validate(…)` method and a set of implementations to perform common validations : not blank, filename…